HHS/LymeX-AI-Pilot-2025_Backend/README.md

 ### Contributing

-If you'd like to contribute directly to Living HHS Open Data Plan, please follow our contributing guidelines [here](CONTRIBUTING.md).
+If you'd like to contribute directly to LymeX Regulatory Support Backend, please follow our contributing guidelines [here](CONTRIBUTING.md).

 ## Policies